Brycealong/geneticmaps/README.md

 Each directory contains results of each step.

+- `sum.csv`: the chromosomes and position information of SNPs of each step.

 - `compare_sum.csv`: the output is a data frame with rows corresponding to the markers and with **two columns**: the initial chromosome assignment and the inferred linkage group.
 Linkage groups are ordered by the number of markers they contain (from largest to smallest).

 - `rf-vs-LOD.png`: Plot of LOD scores versus estimated recombination fractions for all marker pairs.

   ![rflod](https://github.com/Brycealong/geneticmaps/blob/main/output/group/rf-vs-LOD.png)

-+ `sum.csv`: the chromosomes and position information of SNPs

 + `rf.csv`, `lod.csv`: matrices containing estimated recombination fraction and LOD value (testing rf = 0.5) respectively.
 This is a matrix of size (`tot.mar` x `tot.mar`).

 + `map.png`: constructed linkage map plot.

   ![map](https://github.com/Brycealong/geneticmaps/blob/main/output/output/map.png)